invince/YAET/docs/ai-integration/_3_visualization_thinking.md

 ## Problem

 Today the AI chat UI shows the final response only.
-When the AI calls multiple tools (`session_list` → `session_read` → `terminal_execute`), the user sees nothing until all tools complete, then a wall of text appears.
+When the AI calls multiple tools (`session_list` → `session_read` → `terminal_open`), the user sees nothing until all tools complete, then a wall of text appears.

 This creates a poor UX:
 - Users don't know if the AI is "thinking" or stuck